Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 where $H(..)$ denotes the hard part, $f^q(..)$ represents the soft part from the proton, and $\phi_\pi(z)$ is the leading twist-2 pion DA.
 We perform the collinear twist expansion of the hard part in powers of $k_\perp$ and $\Delta_\perp$:

 We consider the exclusive production of $\pi^0$ by the transversely polarized virtual photon.
 The leading (twist-2) term $H(0,0)$ vanishes for this process, as a result of the conservation of angular momentum along the direction of the virtual-nucleon beam.
 Therefore, the first nonzero contribution arises at twist-3 order.
 Ensuring electromagnetic gauge invariance during this expansion is essential; we preserve it using the special propagator technique.
-Picking up one factor of $k_\perp$ from the hard part yields an amplitude proportional to ($k^2_\perp$)-weighted moments of GTMDs, whereas a factor of $\Delta_\perp$ leads to a GPD contribution.
-Consequently, the amplitude is of twist-3 nature, representing a convolution of GTMD moments ({\it i.e.}, quark OAM) with GPDs.
-The $k_\perp$ dependence of the pion DA is neglected here since it is itself of twist-3 nature.
+Picking up one factor of $k_\perp$ from the hard part yields an amplitude proportional to ($k^2_\perp$)-weighted moments of GTMDs, whereas a factor of $\Delta_\perp$ leads to a GPD contribution. {Consequently, the amplitude is of twist-3 nature and involves a convolution of GTMD moments (related to quark OAM) with GPDs, thus linking two complementary descriptions of hadron structure within a single observable.} Note that the $k_\perp$ dependence of the pion DA is neglected here since it is itself of twist-3 nature.
 Including it would make the amplitude proportional to a twist-3 GTMD moment times a twist-3 pion DA, which is power-suppressed compared to the current twist-3 $\times$ twist-2 contribution.
-The case involving a twist-3 pion DA coupled to transversity GPDs has been studied by the GK group~\cite{Duplancic:2023xrt} and is omitted here for simplicity.
+The case involving a twist-3 pion DA coupled to {tensor} GPDs has been studied by the GK group~\cite{Duplancic:2023xrt} and is omitted here for simplicity.

 The resulting polarization-dependent cross section is

 where $a = {2(1-y)}/[{1+(1-y)^2}]$ and $f_\pi$ is the pion decay constant.
 This expression reveals that the GTMD moment ${\cal F}_{1,4}$---and hence the quark OAM---produces a distinctive $\sin(2\phi)$ modulation in the longitudinal single target-spin asymmetry.
 The azimuthal angle $\phi = \phi_{l_\perp} - \phi_{\Delta_\perp}$ encodes the correlation between the scattered lepton and the recoil proton.